jamesrharwood/thesis/data/intervention_components.md

 ## Examples of reporting in different locations

-## Examples of well reported "imperfect" items #TODO
+## Examples of well reported "imperfect" items

 ## Links to external design advice